lwmqn/shepherd/README.md

 *************************************************
 <a name="API_findByMac"></a>
 ### .findByMac(macAddr)
-Find registered client devices(qnodes) by the specified mac address.
+Find registered Clients (qnodes) by the specified mac address.

 **Arguments:**